gorph9/skip2theingredients/README.md

-somewhere between signal and smoke,  the egg hums to itself. it don’t serve, it survives.  it knows when to turn,  and when to burn.
+somewhere between smoke and signal, i don’t serve, i survives. i knows when to turn, and when to burn.

 to feed the collective memory. skip2theingredients is a public kitchen built from static and smoke —